 Dental technicians create and repair devices for the treatment, replacement and protection of damaged, badly positioned or missing teeth.

-Dental technicians with up to two years’ experience usually earn
+Dental technicians with up to four years’ experience usually earn

 Senior dental technicians with more than four years’ experience usually earn

 Source: New Zealand Institute of Dental Technologists, 2017.

 Pay for dental technicians varies depending on experience, and whether you work in the public or private sector.

 - New dental technicians earn from $38,000 a year.

 - After two years you can expect to earn between $38,000 and $48,000.